Iotic-Labs/iotics-host-lib/README.md

 Having created a working example using the cookiecutter, you could now obviously alter the generated code to integrate with your own data sources.

-## Create a new Iotics Connector with Cookiecutter
+eate a new Iotics Connector with Cookiecutter

 ### Requirements

 - Install Python, see  [__Installation__](https://www.python.org/downloads/)
 - Install Cookiecutter, see [__Installation__](https://cookiecutter.readthedocs.io/en/latest/installation.html)

 ### Create a template of a connector

 >Note: For Windows users in order for cookiecutter to complete the template creation, before running the command remove the `post_gen_project.py` from both follower_template and publisher_template in the `iotics-host-lib/builder/iotics/` directory.

 From `iotics-host-lib` root folder run the following command if you want to create a __Publisher__ template:

 ```shell
 cookiecutter builder/iotics/publisher_template/
 ```

 or run the following command if you want to create a __Follower__ template:

 ```shell
 cookiecutter builder/iotics/follower_template/
 ```